“The first condition of understanding a foreign country is to smell it.”

 Details

-• Cycling uphill to Gordes, one of “the most beautiful villages of France,” and enjoying the views earned from the town’s ramparts
+- Cycling uphill to Gordes, one of “the most beautiful villages of France,” and enjoying the views you earned from the town’s ramparts

 DAY 1

-We meet you at noon in Avignon, in the heart of Provence.
+We meet you after noon in Avignon, in the heart of Provence.
 You can choose to arrive the night before and stay in our preferred Avignon hotel or take the TGV high-speed train down from Paris or Geneva that morning.
 After introductions and a quick explanation of the tour, we are off on our bikes!
-We’ll ride on a flat road along the Rhône River through quaint villages to St. Rémy-de-Provence, home of Nostradamus and the site where Van Gogh painted Starry Night.
-Once we settle into our hotel, we take a short walk to dinner and hear about French food from Patrick, the owner of our favorite local restaurant.
-Distances: 19 or 39 kilometers
+We’ll ride on flat roads along the Rhône River and then through quaint villages to St. Rémy-de-Provence, home of Nostradamus and the site where Van Gogh painted Starry Night.
+Once we settle into our hotel, we take a short walk to dinner and learn about French food from Patrick, the owner of our favorite local restaurant.
+Distances: 28 or 32 miles

 DAY 2

-We start our day by visiting the incredible Wednesday morning market in St. Rémy-de-Provence, where we suggest you buy lunch for a picnic later today (your guides will use all the products to create an amazing barbeque cooked over an open fire).
-We then do a loop ride that highlights local artisan food producers, visiting an olive oil mill, winery, honey bee farm, sheep’s cheese farm, and fig tree farm.
+We start our day with a loop ride that highlights local artisan food producers, visiting an olive oil mill, winery, honey bee farm, sheep’s cheese farm, and fig tree farm.
+You can stop, taste, and learn at each venue or speed past as your heart desires.
 The medium route will head to the majestic Château de Barbentane while the long route will head south through thickly forested lands up into the Alpilles Mountains, reaching the medieval, cobblestoned village of Les Baux-de-Provence, built right into the mountainside.
-If you have extra time in St. Rémy this afternoon, you can visit the Saint Paul de Mausole psychiatric institution where Van Gogh was voluntarily held and the ancient Celtic (and then Roman) city of Glanum.
-Prior to dinner, you’ll be treated to a cooking class by an award-winning local chef and then get the opportunity to eat what you’ve created.
-Distance: 18, 35 or 49 kilometers
+Our riding distances are relatively short today because there are so many intereting places to stop.
+If you have extra time in St. Rémy this afternoon, you can visit the Saint Paul de Mausole psychiatric institution where Van Gogh was voluntarily held or the ancient Celtic (and then Roman) city of Glanum.
+Or you can choose to wander the streets of town following the Van Gogh painting tour, with copies of his famous paintings scattered around town.
+Tonight we'll enjoy another great French meal in a local restaurant.

 DAY 3